-To those who say Hillary and Trump are as bad as each other – I would simply ask yourself to consider the basic math and then journey with me to a more rational understanding of why both parties are certainly not the same
+To those who say Hillary or Biden and Trump are as bad as each other – I would simply ask yourself to consider the basic math and then journey with me to a more rational understanding of why both parties are certainly not the same.

 To those of you confronted with opponents who blame both parties, or people who quote a supposed Obama or Clinton “lie,” let this piece become your irrefutable weapon—you need not waste your breath again in pointless circular debates with people who have trouble thinking critically.
 The following will finally put the last nail into the false false equivalent argument—the last refuge of the Stupidparty disciple.

 * @ Oct 2020 – Trumps numbers will likely increase significantly

 ** The numbers above might be seen as misleading about Trump—hence a quote from Polifact about this confusion.
 (I would argue that since Trump is clearly under the thumb of Putin—that the Russian assets mentioned below were effectively on loan to the Trump administration).

 This claim (see graphic) exaggerates the number of indictments under Trump, in particular, by counting the number of criminal charges filed, rather than the number of people indicted; and it includes the indictments of people who are not part of his administration, such as 25 Russians.

 On the whole, however, the indictments under the three GOP presidents do dwarf those under the three Democrats.

 “[The Stupidparty] has become an insurgent outlier.
 It has become ideologically extreme; contemptuous of the inherited social and economic policy regime; scornful of compromise; unpersuaded by conventional understanding of facts, evidence, and science; and dismissive of the legitimacy of its political opposition, all but declaring war on the government.
 The Democratic Party, while no paragon of civic virtue, is more ideologically centered and diverse, protective of the government’s role as it developed over the course of the last century, open to incrementa